code-shams/cozyNest-client-A10PH/README.md

 ## 🚀 Key Features

--   🔐 **Authentication System**
-    Users can sign up, log in with email/password or Google, and access protected routes securely.

 -   📝 **Add & Manage Listings**
     Logged-in users can create, update, and delete roommate listings.
 Only the listing owner can modify their posts.